 We gonna get free, or die tryin'

-FFC is commissioned by local and international organizations to support their social justice campaigns, programming engagements, direct actions, and other special initiatives dedicated to creating an equitable, inclusive and sustainable future.
+FFC is commissioned by local and international organizations to support their social justice campaigns, programming engagements, direct actions, and other initiatives dedicated to creating an equitable, inclusive and sustainable future.

 Who we serve:

 Clients have included:

 Seven youth artists helped to produce FFC’s debut project while serving as Production Team interns for eight weeks.
 The audio/visual project, “We Keep Us Safe” explores the reimagining of public safety and challenged program participants to develop skills in music production, film production and civic leadership.